Last revised: 18 August 2017. Now updated to reflect the changes introduced in 1.8/2.3. Plus Powerplay section expanded and brought more up to date.

-Normal flight is the low velocity flight mode (sub-light speed) you enter when you drop out of supercruise (see Supercruise, interdiction and low and high waking).
+Normal flight is the low velocity flight mode (sub-light speed) you enter when you drop out of supercruise (jump to Supercruise, interdiction and low and high waking section).
 It is used for docking and landing on planets (Horizons expansion only), dogfighting, mining and exploring points of interest, such as signal sources, navigation beacons, and asteroid fields – i.e. all the fun stuff.

 Boosting, applies a very large amount of forward thrust in a very short space of time, to quickly and temporarily accelerate your ship well beyond your normal maximum speed.
-Boosting drains the engines capacitor and generates a considerable amount of heat (see Combat, weapon and distributor fundamentals), reducing its spamability.
+Boosting drains the engines capacitor and generates a considerable amount of heat (jump to Combat, weapon and distributor fundamentals section), reducing its spamability.

 With flight assist (FA) on, the default flight mode, the computer will maintain a constant forward or reverse velocity (as set by you) and will automatically counter any lateral or vertical acceleration applied by the pilot.
 So if you apply throttle to the right thrusters, you will start heading left, but as soon as you release the throttle, the computer will apply an equal amount of thrust in the opposite direction to restore a purely forward or reverse velocity.
 In a similar manner, the computer will stabilise the pitch, yaw and roll of the ship.
 This means that the ship’s velocity and orientation will always be one in the same, i.e. the ship is moving towards wherever you point the nose (or at least will always try to!).

 With flight assist (FA) off, the computer will not counter your movements.
 So if you apply thrust to the right, you will keep heading left until you apply an equal of thrust to the left.
 If you roll the ship, you will keep rolling in that direction until you counter the movement.
 As such, it is much trickier and more laborious to control your ship with FA off.
 However, this means that the ship’s orientation can be different from it’s current velocity (your current velocity is indicated by the direction and speed of the space dust).
 This can be quite useful during a dogfight, allowing you to travel in one direction and shoot in another.
 It also potentially allows for quicker turning and a few fancy manoeuvre, which I won’t go into here.
-To learn more, check out the useful video tutorials here and here.
+To learn more, check out Look Inverted’s Flight Assist On & OFF video tutorials.

 Docking is something you will need to become proficient at as you’ll be doing it constantly.
 Plus being able to enter a starport at speed is crucial to avoiding scans for criminal status and illegal cargo.
 Don’t waste an internal slot on a docking computer – it’s quite slow and a little bit wobbly (though you do get to listen to Strauss’ Blue Danube for a bit of nostalgia).
 Once you’ve got the hang of the flight controls it’s really not that difficult.